rpajanssen/api-test-examples/jax-rs-karate/README.md

 * managing the required state for your test to start may get complicated
 * cucumber reports require json test output, json test output only generated when running the tests in parallel
 * it does not always work as expected (as example: tags, ignoring features, ...)
+* issues in combining the Karate runner with RestEasy (see issues below).

 ## Bugs